 Baby and dead should never be in the same sentence and getting my head around that new reality took a very long time and a lot of hard work.
-Sixteen years later, it still hurts and still counts as the loneliest chapter in my life.
+Nineteen years later, it still hurts and still counts as the loneliest chapter in my life.

 I don’t want other bereaved parents to feel so alone, which, for me, only amplified the feelings of sadness.
-When you glimpse the statistics for stillbirth, infant loss and miscarriage, you’re looking at an awful lot of grief-stricken moms.
+When you glimpse the statistics for stillbirth, infant loss and miscarriage, you’re looking at an awful lot of grief-stricken moms, dads and grandparents.
 One of the things that helped me get through this dark time was meeting another mom who had also had a stillborn baby, but unlike many others I’d met, she managed to find her sense of humor and rediscover her hunger for life.

 An equally healing life raft turned out to be writing.
 Putting pen to paper helped me make sense of the incomprehensible and unacceptable fact that my little girl was gone.